bbhernandez1/lis161myCV/README.md

 This is a fansite for the band called The Queens of the Stone Age.
 This website seeks to inform the viewer about the details surrounding the band.
 I have chosen this topic because I am an avid fan of the band.

-Developer: Bryan Frero John B. Hernandez
+Developer: Bryan Frero John B. Hernandez Email: bbhernandez1@up.edu.ph

 Intended User: Music enthusiasts, fans of QotSA